View Sanford Billings's Obituary on TheDay.com and share memories

 |

-Mystic - Sanford Nelson Billings Jr., 88, of Mystic died Friday, Dec.
+Mystic - Sanford Nelson Billings Jr., 88, died Friday, Dec.
 13, 2019, at Lawrence + Memorial Hospital.
-He was predeceased by his beloved wife of 64 years, Christine Fox Billings, who died in April of this year.
-He is survived by his daughter Sharon Billings-Peay of Waterford.
+He was predeceased by his beloved wife of 63 years, Christine Fox Billings who died in April 2019.

-Funeral services are pending and will be announced in a complete obituary in a later edition of the New London Day.
+Nelson was born on June 18, 1931, at Darling Hill Farm in Stonington, the son of Sanford Nelson Billings Sr. and Myrtle Irene (Bennett) Billings.
+He attended Stonington High School and later graduated from Fitch High School in Groton.
+He served in the United States Air Force during the Korean War.

+Nelson worked for Davis Standard in Mystic and Pawcatuck and later worked for Wyman Gorman in Groton until his retirement.
+His co-workers remember him as "Zeke."

+The family would like to thank the Burnett's Corner neighbors, especially Ken and Phil, for their special kindness.

+A funeral service will be held at 10 a.m.
+Friday, Dec.
+27, at the Dinoto Funeral Home, 17 Pearl Street, Mystic.
+Burial with full military honors will follow immediately in Union Cemetery, North Stonington.

-Donations in his memory may be made to the or Center for Hospice Care, Norwich.
+Memorial donations may be made to the , Office of Development, 2900 Rocky Point Drive, Tampa FL 33607 or to the Center for Hospice Care, 227 Dunham Street, Norwich CT 06360.

-The Dinoto Funeral Home, 17 Pearl Street, Historic downtown Mystic is assisting the family.